latentai/example-applications/classifiers/cpp_inference/README.md

 make -j 8
 ```

-The generated binary will be placed in the *bin* folder with the name of **application**
-you can then run this binary(inference) giving the following inputs for 10 test iterations  (We recommend running at least ten iterations if you are looking for accurate timing information):
+The generated binary will be placed in the *bin* folder with the name of **application**.
+You can then run this binary (inference) giving the following inputs for 10 test iterations.
+We recommend running at least 10 iterations if you are looking for accurate timing information:

 ```